michalgrochowski/recruitment1/README.md

 # recruitment1

-A simple project made for recruitment process for one of companies I've applied to as Jumior Front End Developer.
+A simple project made for recruitment process for one of companies I've applied to as Junior Front End Developer.